 Regardless of whether you are using an incubator or a broody hen to hatch your collected eggs, it is a very important to candle them first.

 Candling is where you use a light to see through the shell of an egg and check for cracks, chips and obvious signs of infertility.
+I like the Brinsea candler for this job.
 This step can save a lot of frustration from having cracked eggs explode in the incubator.
 In some cases (for lighter colored shells) it may also allow you to remove infertile eggs from the batch and thus make room for eggs that are more likely to hatch.

 Candling is a bit of an art.
-There are some good guides to what you are looking for online including this one.
-Don’t be discouraged if you try it and can’t tell what you are looking at.
+There are some good guides for candling eggs that show you exactly what to look for.
+Don’t be discouraged if you try it and can’t tell what you are looking at in the beginning.
 It does get easier the more you do it.

 I find it easy to determine infertile eggs for light shelled Americanas and Silkie eggs.
 It’s a bit more challenging for the brown eggs of Barred Rocks.
 And I find it next to impossible for the very dark brown eggs of my Marans.
 I just do my best, and I make sure there are no chips or cracks.